Presentation: Child with hypertrophic cardiomyopathy

 - For paediatric cardiomyopathy, there are several available indications, including the below.

-- R135 Paediatric or syndromic cardiomyopathy: This indication includes whole genome sequencing (WGS).
+- R135 Paediatric or syndromic cardiomyopathy: This indication typically includes whole genome sequencing (WGS); however, an expedited WES-based pathway is available when clinically necessary.

 - In some patients, a specific disease may be strongly suspected (for example, Barth syndrome) and isolated testing may be appropriate.

-- For WGS-based tests, you will need to:
+- For tests that are undertaken using WGS, including R135, you will need to:

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.